On this page we share useful documents to help you prepare your school entries and other documents that may be of interest.

-To download any of the documents below please click on the blue title link:
+To download any of the documents below simply click on the blue link:

 What is dot-art Schools and why do it?
 Our leaflet gives you the answers.

-These handy notes breakdown exactly what you need to do to take part in the competition.
+These handy notes breakdown exactly what you need to do throughout the year to take part in the competition.

 dot-art Schools were delighted to be accepted for the CERI (Cultural Education Research Initiative) research project.
 CERI is a partnership between Curious Minds and Liverpool Hope University to support research-informed practice in cultural education.